dietervdwes/ChemHelp/README.md

 Alt + R: From within “Medical Validation”, copies the episode number and navigates to Result Entry window.

-Ctrl + Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to add a CCOM and put a standard comment with a link for Dr. to update details.
+Ctrl + Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to add a CCOM and enter comment with a link for clinician to update contact details.

 Shift + Alt + P: Enable Proxy (via Registry)